Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 +---------------------------------------------------------------+-----------------------------------------------------------------------+-------------------------------------------------------------------------------+

 When the user calls :code:`Trainer.<entry-point>`, it redirects to the corresponding :code:`Trainer.loop.run()` which implements the main logic of that particular Lightning loop.
-Think of it as the start of a Python :code:`while` loop.
+Lightning simply organises the Python :code:`while` loop into blocks of code.
 The :meth:`~pytorch_lightning.loops.base.Loop.run` method is part of the base :class:`~pytorch_lightning.loops.base.Loop` class that every loop inherits from (like every model inherits from LightningModule).